b3sser/Pathfinder-latex/README.md

 # Pathfinder 2e LaTeX Character Sheet Template
-LaTeX template for typesetting Cyberpunk Character Sheets
+LaTeX template for typesetting Pathfinder 2e Character Sheets

+## IMPORTANT: This is a work in progress.
+So far, only the first page ist supported.

 ## Features
 - 4-page Character Sheet